Mohamed-Deltax/my_repo/README.md

-# my_repo
+# My_repo
-this is the first repo from scratch
+This is the first repo from scratch